How to Use AI to Predict Customer Behavior

 Actionable strategies:

-Re-engagement campaigns, surveys, or content personalization
+- For low engagement: Re-engagement campaigns, surveys, or content personalization.

 Automation: Use marketing automation platforms to trigger actions based on AI predictions in real time.